Delmastro/Delmastro/README.md

+### Ciao 👋

-### Ciao and welcome to my Github Profile 👋
+#### Welcome to my Github Profile

-#### This is a collection of computer science ideas and concepts.
+This is a collection of computer science ideas and concepts.
 I enjoy creating programs that relate to my various interests.